Delivery drone: Swoop Aero

-Swoop's drones can complete round trips of around 260 km and can carry a maximum weight of 18 kg, which works out as 10 test kits or up to 50 vials of blood.
-The drones have a wingspan of 2.4m (nearly 8 feet) and are required to fly below 122m (about 400 feet) to ensure they don't collide with manned aircraft.
+Swoop's drones are capable of completing round trips of around 260 km and can carry a maximum weight of 18 kg, which works out as 10 test kits or up to 50 vials of blood.
+The drones have a wingspan of 2.4m (nearly 8 feet) and are required to fly below 122m (about 400 feet) to ensure they do not collide with manned aircraft.